Sashité for Developers

 Environmental pre-conditions use Location Condition Notation (LCN) within the must and deny fields.
 LCN provides a standardized format for expressing Location state constraints.

 As specified in the LCN specification, the "enemy" keyword is evaluated from the Active Player’s perspective.
-This aligns with the protocol’s definition of Active Player as the player whose Turn it currently is.
+This aligns with the Glossary’s definition of Active Player as the Player whose Turn it currently is.

 {